 |Land Use and

-The Former Lowry Bombing and Gunnery Range (FLBGR) is a large area of land (approximately 92 square miles) that is owned and managed by various stakeholders with vested interests in the ongoing OE response activities.
+The Former Lowry Bombing and Gunnery Range (FLBGR) is a large area of land (approximately 92 square miles) that is owned and managed by various stakeholders with vested interests in the ongoing ordnance and explosives (OE) response activities.
 The property has significant potential for commercial and residential development as well as community parks, recreation areas, and public facilities.
 A Restoration Advisory Board (RAB) was established at the FLBGR to ensure that all the stakeholders could actively participate in the decisions regarding munitions response activities at the site.

 RAB Meeting in Progress